accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 ### Notions of disability and digital accessibility

-<blockquote><p>Disability is not simply a health problem.
-It is a complex phenomenon resulting from the interaction between a person's physical characteristics and the characteristics of the society in which they live.
-To overcome the difficulties faced by people with disabilities, interventions are needed to remove environmental and social barriers</p><footer>World Health Organisation</footer></blockquote>
+<blockquote><p>Disability is not just one health problem.
+It is a complex phenomenon, reflecting the interaction between features of a person’s body and features of the society in which he or she lives.
+Overcoming the difficulties faced by people with disabilities requires interventions to remove environmental and social barriers.</p><footer>World Health Organisation</footer></blockquote>
 Digital accessibility involves making websites and mobile applications accessible to people with disabilities, i.e.

 - perceptible: for example, facilitating the user's visual and auditory perception of content; offering text equivalents to any non-textual content; creating content that can be presented in different ways without loss of information or structure (e.g. with a simplified layout);
-- usable: for example, providing the user with guidance for navigating and finding content; making all functions accessible via the keyboard; allowing the user sufficient time to read and use the content; not designing content that is likely to cause epileptic seizures;
+- usable: for example, providing the user with guidance for navigating and finding content; making all functions accessible via the keyboard; give the user enough time to read and use the content; not designing content that is likely to cause epileptic seizures;
 - understandable: for example, ensuring that pages function in a predictable way; helping users to correct input errors;
 - and robust: for example, optimising compatibility with current and future uses, including assistive technologies.